PaulHazelden/TheOtherPlace/README.md

 product lineup.
 I have found that the subject of Hell repels and scares many people, who make all kinds of assumptions about the content without reading a word.

-Since then, I have not had the emotional energy to jump through the hoops needed to persuade another publisher to take it on.
+After this, for a long time I did not had the emotional energy to jump through the hoops needed to persuade another publisher to take it on.
+But in 2025, over about a month, I received two offers of
+publication: one from Wipf & Stock and the other from Texianer Verlag.

+Wipf & Stock have a good reputation, and would help me possibly get the book into libraries, but the publication price would be something like £40 - which is far outside the price range of the majority of the people I hope will buy and read it.

+Texianer Verlag is much less well known, but they are able to offer a much lower published price.
+The other downside is that I need to provide the internal formatting, so I need to produce one last version to check the final details, and (mid-April 2025) there is only a short window left for comments and reviews to be included.

 # Not Convinced?